damsean102/fuzzy-dreamers/README.md

 # fuzzy-dreamers
-A fuzzy search for dreamers
+A fuzzy search for dreamers using https://github.com/mattyork/fuzzy/